 Weighs 811 tonnes

 The Hitachi EX8000-6, available with both shovel and backhoe attachments, was launched in 2012 by Hitachi Construction Machinery and is currently the second largest hydraulic excavator in the world.
 You will also find a complete ball mill operating guide.

 This excavator was built by Liebherr at its Colmar factory in France in 2008 and is available with a shovel attachment or a backhoe attachment.

 4. Demag H740 OS

 The Demag H740 OS excavator, created in 1999 and specially designed for the abrasive oil sands works of KMC Mining in Canada, is the fourth biggest mining machine.
 It is so large, it cannot feed most old jaw crushers .

 Weights up to 710 tonnes

-The fifth largest hydraulic mining excavator is available with both shovel and backhoe attachments.
+The fifth largest hydraulic mining excavator is available with both shovel (like those used in metal detecting) and backhoe attachments.

 6. Liebherr R 996 B